-Purpose: The \$140,000,000 General Obligation Highway Capital Improvements Bonds, Series I (the "Series I Highway Bonds") are general obligations of the State of Ohio (the "State" or the "Issuer"), issued to pay (i) costs of highway capital improvements and (ii) certain costs incident to the issuance of the Series I Highway Bonds.
+Purpose: The \$180,000,000 General Obligation Highway Capital Improvements Bonds, Series J (the "Series J Highway Bonds") are general obligations of the State of Ohio (the "State" or the "Issuer"), issued to pay (i) costs of highway capital improvements and (ii) certain costs incident to the issuance of the Series J Highway Bonds.

-Security and Sources of Payment: The full faith and credit, revenue and taxing power (excluding net State lottery proceeds) of the State of Ohio, including (but not limited to) fees, excises and license taxes relating to the registration, operation or use of vehicles on the public highways or to fuels used for propelling such vehicles, are pledged to the payment of the principal of and interest and any premium on the Series I Highway Bonds.
-See THE SERIES I HIGHWAY BONDS - Security for the Series I Highway Bonds.
+Security and Sources of Payment: The full faith and credit, revenue and taxing power (excluding net State lottery proceeds) of the State of Ohio, including (but not limited to) fees, excises and license taxes relating to the registration, operation or use of vehicles on the public highways or to fuels used for propelling such vehicles, are pledged to the payment of the principal of and interest and any premium on the Series J Highway Bonds.
+See THE SERIES J HIGHWAY BONDS - Security for the Series J Highway Bonds.

-Payment: Principal and interest on the Series I Highway Bonds is payable to the registered owner (initially, DTC or its nominee).
-The principal is payable on presentation and surrender of a Series I Highway Bond to the Treasurer of State (the "Treasurer") of the State, Columbus, Ohio (the "Bond Registrar").
-Interest will be transmitted on each interest payment date (May 1 and November 1, beginning November 1, 2005).
+Payment: Principal and interest on the Series J Highway Bonds is payable to the registered owner (initially, DTC or its nominee).
+The principal is payable on presentation and surrender of a Series J Highway Bond to the Treasurer of State (the "Treasurer") of the State, Columbus, Ohio (the "Bond Registrar").
+Interest will be transmitted on each interest payment date (May 1 and November 1, beginning November 1, 2006).

-Prior Redemption: The Series I Highway Bonds are not subject to redemption prior to maturity by the Issuer.
+Prior Redemption: The Series J Highway Bonds are not subject to redemption prior to maturity.

-Book-Entry: The Series I Highway Bonds are issued as fully registered bonds under a book-entry only method.
-The Depository Trust Company (DTC), New York, New York is securities depositary.
+Book-Entry: The Series J Highway Bonds are issued as fully registered bonds under a book-entry only method.
+The Depository Trust Company (DTC), New York, New York is securities depository.
 See BOOK-ENTRY METHOD.